We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Some of the benefits of VA loans are:

-VA loans require borrowers to pay a funding fee of 2.3% of the amount borrowed.
-For those home buying military members who have taken out a VA loan before, the required funding fee is 3.6% unless the borrower puts down at least a 5% down payment.
+VA loans require borrowers to pay a 2.3% funding fee on the loan amount.
+For military members who have previously taken out a VA loan, the required funding fee is 3.6% unless the borrower makes a down payment of at least 5%.

-Access to VA loan programs is a lifetime benefit, and military service members can have access to this type of loan over and over again.
+Access to VA loan programs is a lifetime benefit, and military service members can use this type of loan repeatedly.
 There are several different types of VA mortgages:

 VA loans are a good option for: